rolivieri/fabric-state-manager/README.md

 ## How to leverage this code from your chaincode component
 ### Development
-In an ideal world, to use this code from your chaincode component, you'd simply need to:

-* Deploy this code as a chaincode component to your channel.
-* Instantiate this chaincode component by providing the namespaces whose data should deleted from the world state.
-* Invoke this chaincode component from your chaincode component that was deployed to the same channel, or
-* Invoke this chaincode component directly from your Fabric client.

-Unfortunately, the above won't work.
-At the time of writing, Fabric takes into account the chaincode component when partitioning the data stored in a channel.
-This means that this chaincode component won't be able to read and/or delete any state that has been saved by another chaincode component on the same channel.
-Because of this limitation, you can follow these steps instead:
+Please remember that Hyperledger Fabric takes into account chaincode components when partitioning the data stored in a channel.
+In other words, a chaincode components won't be able to read and/or delete any state that has been saved by another chaincode component on the same channel.
+Because of this, you cannot just deploy this code as a chaincode component and expect it to have access to the data written by another chaincode.
+Therefore, to leverage the code in this repository, you can follow the following steps:

 1. Download this repository as a dependency: